h19overflow/MathAgent/README.md

-# Similarity and Marking Evaluation script
+pyth# Similarity and Marking Evaluation script

 Branch for evaluating the similarity between the ground truth answers and AI/LLM answers.
 Also perform marking on the AI answers using LLM.